 Having graduated from Cambridge University with first-class honours, where her main research interests centred on Christian art and objects, and the role of the arts in Holocaust remembrance, Julia has developed and delivered informal education and art appreciation sessions, study visits, illustrated talks, and tailored a series of private tutorials.
-Her books include Raphael, an accessible study of the life and work of the archetypal High Renaissance artist, and Renaissance Masterpieces of Art, an accessible and fresh introduction to the wonderful world of the Italian Renaissance, was published in 2019.
+Her books include Raphael, an accessible study of the life and work of the archetypal High Renaissance artist, and Renaissance Masterpieces of Art, a fresh introduction to the wonderful world of the Italian Renaissance.

 Julia has been a tutor and assessor with the Open College of the Arts (part of the University for the Creative Arts) since 2008, on its Creative Arts undergraduate programme, and she has supervised a range of student research projects.

 Julia is a member of the Association for Art History and the Cambridge Italian Research Network.
 She is a contributing writer to Art UK.